reframe-hpc/reframe/docs/manpage.rst

    This option may be specified multiple times, in which case multiple mappings will be applied.

-   This option can also be set using the :envvar:`RFM_MODULE_MAPPINGS` environment variable or the :js:attr:`module_mappings` general configuration parameter.
+   This option can also be set using the :envvar:`RFM_MODULE_MAPPINGS` environment variable or the :attr:`~config.general.module_mappings` general configuration parameter.

    .. versionchanged:: 3.3
       If the mapping replaces a module collection, all new names must refer to module collections, too.